-When you add a user in Okta, you are creating a user account—or user profile, for the user in the Universal Directory.
+When you add a user in Okta, you are creating a user account — a user profile — for the user in the Okta Universal Directory.
 Universal Directory is the user store for all Okta users.

-User accounts often originate in a third-party app.
-During provisioning, if an existing app user account matches an Okta user account, then the Okta account and app account are matched and linked.
+User accounts often already exist in external applications.
+During provisioning, if an existing user account in an external application matches an Okta user account, then the Okta account and the external application account can be matched and linked.

-The method used to manage (master) users is determined by how user data is added to Okta.
-Three methods are available to create user profiles: manually, importing from a directory or application, or importing from a CSV file.
+The method used to manage users is determined by how user data is added to Okta.
+Three methods are available to create user profiles:

-Okta pushes user information to the integrated, third-party application, which results in the creation of a user account within the application.
+When provisioning is configured in an Okta app integration, Okta pushes user information down to the external application, which results in the creation of a user account within that external application.

-When user account information is updated in Okta, this information is pushed to the integrated, third-party app where the application user account is also updated.
+Later, if user account information is updated in Okta, then this information is pushed out to the external application where the user account is updated.

 User data can be imported into Okta from:

-- Directory services such as Active Directory or LDAP.
+- Directory services, such as Active Directory (AD) or Lightweight Directory Access Protocol (LDAP).
 See Manage Active Directory users and groups

-- Human resources applications such as Workday.
-See Workday Provisioning.
+- Human resources applications, such as Workday.
+See Workday